shandrew/data-transfer-project/extensions/data-transfer/portability-data-transfer-smugmug/Readme.md

 Apply for a key at [api.smugmug.com/api/developer/apply](https://api.smugmug.com/api/developer/apply).

-SumgMug uses OAuth 1 for authorization.
+SmugMug uses OAuth 1 for authorization.

 ## Maintained By

 The Instagram extension was created by the
 [DTP maintainers](mailto:portability-maintainers@googlegroups.com)
-and is not an official product of SumgMug.
+and is not an official product of SmugMug.